 - Allows managers to control access to regulate which items need to be issued for a specific job.

-- Gives managers the ability to check out new items if an operator needs it for a job.
+- Gives supervisors the ability to check out new items if an operator needs it for a job.

-- Automatically tracks scrapped items and the number of times each tool is returned.
+- Automatically tracks scrapped items and the number of times each tool is returned and reused.

 - Reports spikes and excesses, so that you can identify potential problems or maintenance issues that may go undetected by line operators.

 This inventory management system has been so successful that some companies justify the entire cost of an industrial vending system solely from savings generated by pushing reconditioned items.
-When you force regrinds, it’s common to get an 80% reduction in tool costs.
+When you force the use of regrinds or reconditioned items, it’s common to get an 80% reduction in tool costs.
 Track items that need recalibration, cleaning, repair or lubrication after a number of uses and ensure that reconditioned items get used before new items.
-Forced regrinds can save you big money that would have been lost buying brand new replacement items.
+Forcing the use of reconditioned items can save you big money that would have been lost buying brand new replacement items.